🤗The Caregiver Archetype: The Beauty and Burnout of Putting Others First. Sex'n'fries Podcast Episode 24

 - 2 min read

-If you’re the one who remembers everyone’s birthdays, checks in when someone’s sick, or can’t relax until everyone else is okay — you might be living your Caregiver archetype.
+If you’re the one who remembers everyone’s birthdays, checks in when someone’s sick, or can’t relax until everyone else is okay… you might be living your Caregiver archetype.

-It’s a beautiful thing — the instinct to nurture, to protect, to serve.
-But it can also quietly drain you dry.
+It’s beautiful — this instinct to nurture, protect, and hold people together.But it can also quietly drain you dry.

 Understanding the Caregiver Archetype